 Built to Last® TV, Regional Council Gain UBC Exposure

 Our carpentry trade and crafts, the skill of our members, our professional union contractors, sustainable construction, and project design and productivity continue to receive positive exposure through the educating, informative and entertaining TV show Built to Last®.
-Here, the show – a product of the Chicago Regional Council of Carpenters’ Labor and Management Committee – and our Regional Council are the topics of interest in this article within the United Brotherhood of Carpenters’ latest magazine.
+Here, the show – a product of the Mid-America Carpenters Regional Council’s Labor and Management Committee – and our Regional Council are the topics of interest in this article within the United Brotherhood of Carpenters’ latest magazine.

 Built to Last® Season Two – The Green Home

 Looking to leverage the inaugural success of Built to Last® and its role as a driver of green construction industry growth, season two—Built to Last® – The Green Home—hit the airwaves Jan.
 25, 2014, on Lakeshore Public Television and nationally in more than 50 geographic markets including the U.S. Virgin Islands.
-Backed by the Chicago Regional Council of Carpenters’ Labor and Management Committee, season two showcased the construction of a green home in Lemont, Illinois, that was designed and built to incorporate energy-efficient practices, environmentally friendly materials and cost-saving, innovative products.
+Backed by the Mid-America Carpenters Regional Council’s Labor and Management Committee, season two showcased the construction of a green home in Lemont, Illinois, that was designed and built to incorporate energy-efficient practices, environmentally friendly materials and cost-saving, innovative products.